YanLunHuang/DeepCalo_image_only_model/README.md

 This version also uses dense_ss(new dense_stream).
 I adjusted the reuse factor, which is the same as Dylan used.
-(This version will be a little faster than 8_11_qmodel) However, in conv2d layer, I commed the pragma of layer_in so that the number of DSP is not n_in*n_out/rf.
+(This version will be a little faster than 8_11_qmodel) However, in conv2d layer, I commented the pragma of layer_in so that the number of DSP is not n_in*n_out/rf.
 ```